openrport/openrport/docs/no02-api-auth.md

 Tokens are based on JWT.
 For your security, you should enter a unique `jwt_secret` into the `rportd.conf`.
 Do not use the provided sample secret in a production environment.

+Tokens can be issued only for certain pages.
+If you have time based one time passwords enabled (see `totp_secret` configuration option and the description below), the tokens issued with the `login` API can only be used for `/me/totp-secret` URLs.
+To receive a fully functional JWT token, you need to pass a valid one time password to the `/verify-2fa` API.

 ### Two-Factor Auth
 If you want an extra layer of security, you can enable 2FA.
 It allows you to confirm your login with a verification code sent by a chosen delivery method.
 Supported delivery methods: